zerobased-co/muchtrans/articles/notes-on-structured-concurrency-or-go-statement-considered-harmful.md

 Sound unlikely?
 Something similar has actually happened before: the `goto` statement was once the king of control flow.
 Now it's a [punchline](https://xkcd.com/292/).
 A few languages still have something they call `goto`, but it's different and far weaker than the original `goto`.
 And most languages don't even have that.
 What happened?
 This was so long ago that most people aren't familiar with the story anymore, but it turns out to be surprisingly relevant.
 So we'll start by reminding ourselves what a `goto` was, exactly, and then see what it can teach us about concurrency APIs.

-**Contents:**

-  * What is a ` goto` statement anyway?
-  * What is a `go` statement anyway?
-  * What happened to `goto`?
-    * `goto`: the destroyer of abstraction
-    * A surprise benefit: removing `goto` statements enables new features
-    * `goto` statements: not even once
-  * `go` statement considered harmful
-    * `go` statements: not even once
-  * Nurseries: a structured replacement for `go` statements
-    * Nurseries preserve the function abstraction.
-    * Nurseries support dynamic task spawning.
-    * There is an escape.
-    * You can define new types that quack like a nursery.
-    * No, really, nurseries _always_ wait for the tasks inside to exit.
-    * Automatic resource cleanup works.
-    * Automated error propagation works.
-    * A surprise benefit: removing ` go` statements enables new features
-  * Nurseries in practice
-  * Conclusion
-  * Acknowledgments
-  * Footnotes

 ## What is a `goto` statement anyway?

 Let's review some history: Early computers were programmed using [assembly language](https://en.wikipedia.org/wiki/Assembly_language), or other even more primitive mechanisms.
 This kinda sucked.
 So in the 1950s, people like [John Backus](https://en.wikipedia.org/wiki/John_Backus) at IBM and [Grace Hopper](https://en.wikipedia.org/wiki/Grace_Hopper) at Remington Rand started to develop languages like [FORTRAN](https://en.wikipedia.org/wiki/Fortran) and [FLOW-MATIC](https://en.wikipedia.org/wiki/FLOW-MATIC) (better known for its direct successor [COBOL](https://en.wikipedia.org/wiki/COBOL)).